kh40sx/infoset/README.md

 We are always looking for more contributors!

-## Support
-The project currently only supports Linux distros that natively support python 3 for ease of portability.

 ## Inspiration
 The project took inspiration from switchmap whose creator, Pete Siemsen, has been providing guidance.